- Arresting style

 The AMG GT C’s 550 hp and 502 lb-ft makes it the master of nearly any road and it adds rear-axle steering that both aids straight-line stability and makes these coupes and convertibles feel even more nimble on a winding country road.

-Topping the lineup is the AMG GT R. Its story goes far beyond the 577 hp and 516 lb-ft of torque rating made possible by upsized turbos.
+The AMG GT R tops the lineup.
+Its story goes far beyond the 577 hp and 516 lb-ft of torque rating made possible by upsized turbos.
 Here, you’ll find the sharpest suspension of the group with universal ball joints that replace control arm bushings in the lower rear wishbones.
 Even pushed to the limit, they don’t give in.
 That’s to the detriment of ride quality, but who cares?
 It means that road feedback through the steering wheel, already an AMG GT asset, is amplified.

 A yellow knob sprouting out of the dashboard gives the driver a staggering nine traction control modes to pick from—and that’s not including the five drive modes accessed via a separate knob.